We Analyzed the Future Direction of GeoVax Labs Inc. (GOVX), Here is What We Found

 Sponsored

-The average price from analysts is $8.00.
-GOVX currently public float of 3.41M and currently shorts hold a 11.02% ratio of that float.
-Today, the average trading volume of GOVX was 2.63M shares.
+The average price from analysts is $8.00, which is $2.92 above the current price.
+GOVX currently public float of 3.41M and currently shorts hold a 11.52% ratio of that float.
+Today, the average trading volume of GOVX was 1.99M shares.

 GOVX’s Market Performance

-GOVX stocks went down by -10.86% for the week, with a monthly drop of -9.30% and a quarterly performance of 69.57%, while its annual performance rate touched -21.98%.
-The volatility ratio for the week stands at 16.14% while the volatility levels for the past 30 days are set at 16.40% for GeoVax Labs Inc..
-The simple moving average for the period of the last 20 days is -22.81% for GOVX stocks with a simple moving average of -29.05% for the last 200 days.
+GOVX stocks went up by 16.78% for the week, with a monthly drop of -22.09% and a quarterly performance of -11.34%, while its annual performance rate touched -20.44%.
+The volatility ratio for the week stands at 12.07% while the volatility levels for the past 30 days are set at 15.25% for GeoVax Labs Inc..
+The simple moving average for the period of the last 20 days is -11.51% for GOVX stocks with a simple moving average of -22.09% for the last 200 days.

 Analysts’ Opinion of GOVX